mikependon/RepoDB.NET/_posts/2020-04-17-welcome-to-repodb-net.md

 ---
 layout: post
-title: "Welcome to RepoDb.NET"
+title: "Welcome to RepoDB.NET"
 author: "Michael Camara Pendon"
 date: 2020-04-17 5:30:00 +0100
 categories: blogs repodb
 ---

-This is the official site of [RepoDb](https://github.com/mikependon/RepoDb) library.
-The intention of this site is to provide and guide you as a developer with all the information needed when using the RepoDb library.
+This is the official site of [RepoDB](https://github.com/mikependon/RepoDb) library.
+The intention of this site is to provide and guide you as a developer with all the information needed when using the RepoDB library.

-[RepoDb](https://github.com/mikependon/RepoDb) is an open-source .NET ORM that bridge the gaps between micro-ORMs and full-ORMs.
+[RepoDB](https://github.com/mikependon/RepoDb) is an open-source .NET ORM that bridge the gaps between micro-ORMs and full-ORMs.
 It helps the developer to simplify the switch-over of when to use the BASIC and ADVANCE operations during the development.

 You can use the library to work with [SQL Server](https://www.nuget.org/packages/RepoDb.SqlServer), [SQLite](https://www.nuget.org/packages/RepoDb.SqLite), [MySQL](https://www.nuget.org/packages/RepoDb.MySql) and [PostgreSQL](https://www.nuget.org/packages/RepoDb.PostgreSql) Relational Database Management Systems (RDBMS).